oneinfra/oneinfra/docs/DESIGN.md

     information from resources sitting on your management Kubernetes cluster.
 * Operating System agnostic
-* Edge ready (TODO)
+* Edge ready
   * Allow to safely join worker nodes, regardless of where they are located networking-wise with respect to control plane components (e.g. workers behind several NAT levels), or among them
-  * CNI overlay will be set on top of the VPN tunnel
+  * CNI overlay can be set on top of the VPN tunnel

 # Non-goals